 Tim Ryan is a relentless advocate for working families in Ohio's 13th District.
-He was first elected to the U.S. House of Representatives in 2002 and was sworn in on January 7, 2003.
-Successfully reelected five times, he is now serving in his sixth term.
+He was first elected to the U.S. House of Representatives in 2002 and was sworn in on January 3, 2003.
+Successfully reelected seven times, he is now serving in his eighth term.
 Congressman Ryan currently serves as a member of the powerful House Appropriations Committee which controls the expenditure of money by the federal government.
-Ryan is also a member of the House Budget Committee which has oversight over the federal budget process.

 Ryan serves as co-chairman of the Congressional Manufacturing Caucus and remains a leader in the fight to strengthen America's manufacturing base and reform U.S. trade policies.
 The House Manufacturing Caucus examines and promotes policies to help American manufacturers find trained, educated workers, continue to lead the world in developing new industrial technologies, operate on a level playing field with their foreign competitors, and obtain the capital they need to thrive.
 Ryan is the leading advocate in the House to impose sanctions on unfair Chinese currency manipulation.

 Ryan's primary focus remains on the economy and quality-of-life in Northeast Ohio.
 He works closely with local officials and community leaders to advance local projects that enhance the economic competitiveness and help attract high-quality, high-paying jobs.